-Contrary to the rook gadgets, the number of queens will not remain constant on the connected literal gadget.
-This means that we must analyse carefully the propagation of the signal via the connection gadget presented in Figure~\ref{fig:connection-gadget-queens-3D}.
+Contrary to the rook gadgets, the number of queens will not remain constant on the connected variable gadget.
+This means that we must carefully analyze the propagation of the signal via the connection gadget presented in Figure~\ref{fig:connection-gadget-queens-3D}.

 \begin{lemma} The signal of the variable gadget is propagated by the connection gadget of Figure~\ref{fig:connection-gadget-queens-3D}.
-The number of queens needed to guard the gadget is given by $4n_{4neigh} + 5n_{3neigh} + 6n_{2neigh}$, where $n_{ineigh}$ is the number of pairs of tiles with $i$ neighbours.
+The number of queens needed to guard the gadget is given by $4n_{4neigh} + 5n_{3neigh} + 6n_{2neigh}$, where $n_{ineigh}$ is the number of pairs of tiles with $i$ neighbors.
 Furthermore, the connection gadget can be used to turn corners. \end{lemma} \begin{proof} We begin by counting the number of queens on the gadgets.
-We notice first that the basic elements come in pairs by construction.
-The members of the pair can either both have 2, 3 or 4 neighbours.
-Then a local analysis shows that the pair will have maximally 6, 5 or 4 queens respectively.
-The three situations can be seen in Figure~\ref{fig:connection-gadget-queens-3D}, where the one pair with 4 neighbours has been highlighted. \end{proof} Finally, to evaluate clauses, gadgets similar to those of Figures~\ref{fig:clause-2gadget-rooks} and~\ref{fig:clause-gadget-connection-rooks} are used.
+We first notice that the basic elements come in pairs by construction.
+Both members of the pair can have either 2, 3, or 4 neighbors.
+Then, a local analysis shows that the pair will have maximally 6, 5, or 4 queens, respectively.
+The three situations can be seen in Figure~\ref{fig:connection-gadget-queens-3D}, where the one pair with 4 neighbors has been highlighted. \end{proof} Finally, to evaluate clauses, gadgets similar to those of Figures~\ref{fig:clause-2gadget-rooks} and~\ref{fig:clause-gadget-connection-rooks} are used.
 Their construction proceeds as follows.
 Let $c$ be a clause with three literals (respectively two).
-Suppose there are three literal gadgets $x_1,x_2,x_3$ (respectively two $x_1,x_2$) on a line.
+Suppose there are three variable gadgets, $x_1,x_2,x_3$ (respectively two, $x_1,x_2$) on a line.
 Then the extremal nodes form a sequence of red (\false) and gray (\true) tiles.
-If the literal $x_i$ appears as $x_i$ in $C$, we place a connector on the red (F) tile, and if it appears as $\overline{x}_i$ in $C$, we place the connector on the gray (T) tile.
+If the variable $x_i$ appears as $x_i$ in $C$, we place a connector on the red (F) tile, and if it appears as $\overline{x}_i$ in $C$, we place the connector on the gray (T) tile.
 We then join the connector by alternating top

 and left